Informa PLC Updates Share Buyback Programme for 2025 - TipRanks.com

 More about Informa

 Informa PLC is an international group operating in the B2B events, B2B digital services, and academic markets.
-The company focuses on delivering consistent shareholder returns through various capital allocation strategies, including share buybacks.
+The company focuses on providing platforms and opportunities for businesses to connect and exchange information, catering to a wide range of industries and sectors.

 Average Trading Volume: 4,194,633